tannuchoudhary/Interview-prep/BNY/questionsAsked.md

 # 12. What is the Hash function?
 What will happen if a hash function returns 1 always?
 # 14. Difference between map and unordered map
 # 15. The interviewer discussed a lot about maps.
 # 16. Discussed project which was mentioned in my resume.

 # 17. What are the challenges that you’ve faced till now?
+Challenges I have faced till now:

+In acaedemics:
+* No senior support
+* Not good faculties
+* Environment was not good
+* No guidance, No one to tell which path to follow
+* No on campus opportunities
+* Was always doing backtracking to find the best path

 # 18. What technology you’ve worked on?
-Why you choose Django?
-What is ORM?
+* I have worked on frontend(web dev)
+* I have worked on backend(web dev)
+* Tkinter framework of python
+*
 # 19. Which databases have you used?
 Where have you used it?
 # 20. Do you have any leadership experience?
 # 21. What do you know about BNY Mellon and why you want to join it?

+## Founder - Alexander Hamilton ( Bank of new york) +
+## CEO - Thomas P Gibbons
+## the largest inside owner is Gerald Hassell
+## Founded: 1 July 2007, New York, New York, United States

 * The Bank of New York Mellon Corporation, commonly known as BNY Mellon, is an American investment banking services holding company headquartered in New York City.
 BNY Mellon was formed from the merger of The Bank of New York and the Mellon Financial Corporation in 2007.
 It is the world's largest custodian bank and asset servicing company, with $2.2 trillion in assets under management and $41.7 trillion in assets under custody as of the second quarter of 2021.
 It is considered a systemically important bank by the Financial Stability Board.
 BNY Mellon is incorporated in Delaware

 * BNY Mellon is a provider of investment management and investment services and we are a world-renowned leader in each.
 When combined, the power of our extensive capabilities can help drive your success in markets around the world.

+* BNY Mellon is a global investments company dedicated to helping its clients manage and service their financial assets throughout the investment lifecycle.
+Whether providing financial services for institutions, corporations or individual investors

 * What are the four values of BNY Mellon?